Yousousen/bsc_physics_cleaner/README.md

 # bsc_physics_cleaner
 Repo for BSc.
-Physics and Astronomy project that is a bit cleaner
+Physics and Astronomy project that is a bit cleaner.